xapi-project/xen-api/xen-api-plugin/service.md

     session_id=<session_id>

-The following HTTP error codes may be returned by the XS management software:
+The following HTTP error codes will be returned by the XS management software (in priority order):
-  * if the service is not running then an HTTP 404 will be returned
+  * HTTP 403 forbidden: if a valid session_id is not found
-  * if the session_id is not present or the session not recognised, then an HTTP 403 forbidden will be returned
+  * HTTP 404 not found: if the session is valid but the named service isn't running
-  * if the service is actually running on a different IP address (in a configuration where the XenServer has multiple management IP addresses), an HTTP 302 redirect will be issued.
+  * HTTP 302 redirect: if the service is running on a different IP/URI.
 Clients are expected to follow the redirect.

-The custom service may return any valid HTTP response, whether a success or failure.
+Once the request has been properly authenticated and forwarded, the custom service may return any valid HTTP response, whether a success or failure.

 Example code
 ------------